jimmeng-kok-2017/weather_forecasting_app/README.md

 # Weather Forecasting App
-An application that showcases a dashboard of visualisations (i.e. map and gauges) which allow users to understand the weather forecast of the particular city they have searched for.
+An application that showcases a dashboard of visualisations (i.e. maps and gauges) which allow users to understand the weather forecast of the particular city they have searched for.

 Libraries used: echarts (gauges) and folium (map)